The non-Abelian Weyl-Yang-Kaluza-Klein gravity model: The reduction of the stress-energy-momentum tensor

-In this section, we obtain the components of energy-momentum tensor of our model $\hat T_{AB}$ (\ref{set}) in the $(4+N)$-dimensional entire space.
-The computations are more straightforward by taking into account non-trivial Riemann tensors (\ref{riem}) and reduced form of the quadratic curvature term $\hat R^{2}_{ABCD}$ (\ref{rlag}), however we should recall that the noncoordinate components of the full metric (\ref{metric1}) are also used here.
-It is useful to decompose bak (separate) the $\hat T_{\mu\nu}$ as well as $\hat T_{ij}$ component of the stress-energy tensor into trace-free $\hat{T}_{\mu\nu}^{(tf)}$ and trace $\hat{T}_{\mu\nu}^{(t)}$ parts
+Now we obtain the components of energy-momentum tensor of our model $\hat T_{AB}$ (\ref{set}) in the $(4+N)$-dimensional entire space.
+The computations are more straightforward by taking into account non-trivial Riemann tensors (\ref{riem}) and reduced form of the quadratic curvature term $\hat R^{2}_{ABCD}$ (\ref{rlag}), however, we should recall that the noncoordinate components of the full metric (\ref{metric1}) are also used throughout this section.
+It is useful to decompose components of the stress-energy tensor $\hat T_{\mu\nu}$ as well as $\hat T_{ij}$ into trace-free $\hat{T}_{\mu\nu}^{(tf)}$ and trace $\hat{T}_{\mu\nu}^{(t)}$ parts

-because not only the former look nice but also the later can be employed to find the trace of $\hat T_{AB}$ more easily.
-Hence, after performing some manipulations, the traceless parts are found to be
+because not only the former looks nice but also the later can be employed to find the trace of $\hat T_{AB}$ more easily.
+Hence, after performing some manipulations and reorganising terms, the traceless parts are found to be